-Rules official also can eliminate penalties if they feel players made a reasonable judgment in taking a drop or replacing their golf ball on the putting green.
+Rules official also can eliminate penalties if they feel players made a ''reasonable judgment'' in taking a drop or replacing their golf balls on the putting green.